 We’re often asked “is it right to use reverse auctions to select consultants?” (and with unsurprising equal frequency we have consultants asking us “what can we do to stop our clients reverse auctioning us?”).

 The answer to this first question is simple; yes, as long as you are only interested in cost.
 So the answer is, for most clients, probably no.

 Why?
 Because reverse auctioning is a powerful purchasing tool which is fantastic for commoditised “widgets” where you can thoroughly specify exactly what you want and “lock in the value”.

-So this being recognised maybe there is a use for reverse auctioning; if your consultants agree to let you reverse auction them you should perhaps think about using someone else.
+So this being recognised maybe there is one use for reverse auctioning – to create a short-list; if the consultants you are considering agree to let you reverse auction them you should perhaps think about using another firm.

 Want to continue the conversation?